avitorio/outstatic/apps/docs/outstatic/content/docs/faqs.md

 publishedAt: "2024-10-30T03:00:00.000Z"
 ---

-## I already have a Next.js Markdown blog, how do I start using Outstatic?

-Follow the [**Add to Next.js**](/getting-started#adding-outstatic-to-a-nextjs-website) documentation.
-Once finished, log in to your Outstatic dashboard, create collections that match your content.

-This will create a `metadata.json` file inside of `outstatic/content` in your GitHub repository.
-You should pull the changes to your local install to be able to use the Metadata DB.

 ## Where is the data stored?

 All your Outstatic documents and collections are saved as Markdown files in your GitHub repository.
 In other words, all saved content creates a commit.
 The commit message specifies the collection and document that is created, for example, if your document is in the recipes collection the commit message would be: `feat(recipes): apple-pie-recipe`o